Progressive and Passionate

 The Gantletts have been farming at Yatesbury since 1968.

-Richard and Charlotte Gantlett and Richard's mother Jean farm today with the aim to produce the best quality produce in the most sustainable manner.
+Richard and Charlotte Gantlett farm today, supported by their children with the aim to produce the best quality produce in the most sustainable manner.

 At Yatesbury House Farm, we are focused on providing the highest quality of produce with the highest levels of customer satisfaction – we will do everything we can to meet our customers expectations.

-The cultivated cereals at the farm are wheat, barley and field beans.
-We work closely with our customers who produce flour, malt for whiskey and animal feed.
+We work closely with our long term customers who produce flour, porridge oats, malt for

 See our Soil and Life page for more information.